 Supporting Local and Pacific Northwest Artists and Businesses

 More than 25 local and Pacific Northwest artists and vendors are showcased at each event.
 Morgan tells me that participation is juried, meaning each has been vetted for quality and dedication to the craft.
 Each has a business license and an established following.
 The committee tries to select a wide variety of vendors to provide depth to each market at an affordable price point, and more than half are new each month to keep it fresh and different.
 Although a handful of vendors will be joining the event from Portland, Seattle, and Skagit County, a number of vendors are Whatcom County-based.

 Bellingham florist Natalie Ransom of Pozie by Natalie¬†has participated in Night Market as an artisan vendor.
 She shared her one-of-a-kind succulent jewelry, air plant terrariums, and marimo moss ball globes in addition to fresh, local flowers.
 Last year she helped customers make their own wreath from natural, local materials.

 Rain Or Shine

 All of the artisan’s booths are covered by tents so the fickle Pacific Northwest rain can’t stop the Night Market.
-Last year, it snowed during the Holiday Market adding an other-worldly feel.
+Sometimes it even snows during the Holiday Market adding an other-worldly feel.
 Morgan says rain has never been an issue because the event is nestled between multi-story buildings with trees for protection.